Introduction:

 Despite all the amazing and wonderful advances we have made, the struggle against infectious diseases is far from over, though.

-Infectious Diseases include diseases that spread from one animal to another caused by:
+Infectious diseases include diseases that spread from one creature to another caused by different types of:

 Bacteria